-Serra Gaucha is a Brazilian wine region in the southern state of Rio Grande do Sul ('great river of the south'), where Brazil meets Uruguay.
-Its name is apt: the hilly landscape here (serra means 'mountain range') is inhabited by the gauchos, 'cowboys' of the Brazilian pampas.
+Serra Gaucha is a Brazilian wine region in the southern state of Rio Grande do Sul, where Brazil meets Uruguay.
+Its name is apt: the landscape here is characterized by low mountain ranges (serras) and populated by gauchos, the cowboys of the Brazilian Pampas.

-Small landholdings of just a few hectares are the norm here, which makes co-operative winemaking almost a necessity.
-The cost of buying and maintaining winemaking equipment is considerable, so local vignerons pool their resources and invest in shared, co-operative wineries (a practice which proved very successful in southern France and various parts of Italy).
+Small landholdings of just a few hectares are the norm in Serra Gaucha, which makes co-operative winemaking almost a necessity.
+The cost of buying and maintaining winemaking equipment is considerable, so local vignerons pool their resources and invest in shared, co-operative wineries (a practice which has proved very successful in southern France and various parts of Italy).
 It was through similar collaborative efforts that a group of Serra Gaucha winemakers successfully campaigned for the creation of Vale do Vinhedos DO, Brazil's first wine appellation.

 Although German migrants began arriving here in the 1820s, there are still a number of locals here who speak 'Riograndenser Hunsrukisch', a dialect of German now almost unique to the Rio Grande do Sur area.
 The Italian descendants have also maintained traces of their linguistic heritage, and can sometimes be heard speaking Tailan, a dialect formed from a mixture of the local Portuguese and various dialects from northern Italy.

 The local cuisine and architecture show significant Italian influences, and Italy is largely to thank for the birth of effective viticulture here in the late 19th century.
 Even the grape varieties which first took off here were Italian (Barbera and Trebbiano among them), although these have now largely been supplanted by international varieties of French origin: Chardonnay, Semillon, Merlot and Cabernet Sauvignon.